 The typical contract allows you 30 days to at your current address and 30 days at your new address with no additional fee.

 In the event you are just renovating, monthly plans are available.
 Finally, PODS will even store your items whether or not you are moving.
+For current PODS storage cost, check out PODS.com.

 Will PODS place a unit near my apartment building?